If you want to defend yourself against the claims made by the other side, you should file a Notice of Your Intention to Defend.

 - Hiring an attorney for part of the case

-- Will your homeowners or auto insurance cover this and provide representation?
+- Checking if your homeowners or auto insurance cover this and provide representation.

 - If you owe some money, you may be able to negotiate a lesser amount.
 Count this as a victory.